-- The X-Files episode "Jose Chung's From Outer Space" features Jesse Ventura playing a Man in Black who tries to persuade someone who saw a UFO into questioning his vision and perception and believing he only saw "the planet Venus".
+- The X-Files, "Jose Chung's From Outer Space": Jesse Ventura plays a Man in Black who tries to persuade someone who saw a UFO into questioning his vision and perception and believing he only saw "the planet Venus."

 "No other object has been misidentified as a flying saucer more often than the planet Venus.""Even the former leader of your United States of America, James Earl Carter, Jr., thought he saw a UFO once, but it's been proven he only saw the planet Venus.""If you tell anyone that you saw anything other than the planet Venus, you're a dead man!"

 - Shin Megami Tensei games seem to love this trope a lot:

-- In the "Golden UFO" case in Raidou Kuzunoha vs. King Abaddon, the dragon Kohryu tells Raidou to make up an excuse to cover up sightings of him, suggesting swamp gases as a possibility.
+- In the "Golden UFO" case in Raidou Kuzunoha vs. King Abaddon, the dragon Kohryu tells Raidou to make up an excuse to cover up sightings of him, suggesting swamp gas as a possibility.

-- In Persona 2: Eternal Punishment, the fire at the sanitarium is explained as a "gas explosion."
+- In Persona 2: Eternal Punishment, the fire at the sanitarium is explained as a "gas explosion".

 - In Devil Survivor, this is the excuse given for the Yamanote lockdown.
 Almost nobody buys it, at least for very long.